 “You mean the real Joshua Brewster?”

 Both parents nodded as one, and I could see the pride reflected in their faces.
-Patsy was a compact woman, the top of her head barely reaching the shoulder of
+Patsy was a compact woman, the top of her head barely reaching the shoulder of Junior's red flannel shirt.
+They both had graying hair, but movements and expressions of teenagers still locked in a puppy-love crush.
+I followed them into the house.

 Patsy's kitchen was the hub of her large home, a pot of strong Cajun coffee always brewing on the stove.
 It felt warm and cozy, a picture window overlooking Bayou Noir.
 Outside, a stork stood one-legged in shallow water.
 We found Bertram and his mother sitting at the kitchen table.